WolfVector/kirilov/README.md

 - `--output` or `-op`: Output a file with the new requirements?.
 Default True
 - `--download` or `-d`: Download the new requirements?
 Default false
 - `--path` or `-p`: The path of the download directory.
 Default ./downloads
-- `--file1` or `-f1`: Path to the requirements file or '-'.
+- `--file1` or `-f1`: Path to the first requirements file or '-'.
 The meaning of '-' is pip freeze
-- `--file2` or `-f2`: Path to the requirements file or '-'.
+- `--file2` or `-f2`: Path to the second requirements file or '-'.
 The meaning of '-' is pip freeze